| Code |

 Teaching Methodologies and Assessment Criteria |

-Methodology: Development of theoretical lectures, and laboratory practical and technological development.
-Development of in-class exercises that correspond to the required project delivery points.
-Individualized assistance of the studens, three practical projects, divided into several phases.
+Methodology: - Development Lectures on theoretical and laboratory, practical and technological development. - Development of exercises and three practical application projects, divided into different development phases.

-Continuous Assessment: Final grades are the result of students' continuous development, considering all the proposals and assessment moments planned throughout the semester.
-To achieve the minimum passing grade (10), students must complete all the proposals and assessment moments announced during the semester.
-Work that has not been monitored in class will not be accepted.
+Continuous Assessment: The final grades are the result of the students' continuous development, considering all the proposals and evaluation moments planned throughout the semester.
+To achieve the minimum positive rating (10), students will have to develop all the proposals and evaluation moments announced during the semester.
+Work that has not been followed in class will not be accepted.

 |